neu-rah/VirtualPins/README.md

 ### changes to variants/standard/pins_arduino.h

-This part was coded for an older IDE, it still works but I have not revided it.
+This part was coded for an older IDE, it still works but I have not revised it.

 Total 160 bytes on flash for extending the maps with more 32 IO pins.